Hyperonic neutron stars: reconciliation between nuclear properties and NICER and LIGO/VIRGO results: Astrophysical results and constraints

 for the $\omega$ meson,

 for the $\phi$ meson,

 for the $\rho$ meson, and finally:

 for the $\sigma$ meson.
 When we set $\alpha_v$ = 1, we recover the SU(6) parametrization for the vector mesons~\cite{Pais}.
-Now, to constraint $\alpha_v$ to $\alpha_s$ we use the well known $\Lambda^0$ potential depth.
+Now, to constraint $\alpha_v$ to $\alpha_s$ we use the well-known $\Lambda^0$ potential depth.
 Therefore, for a given value of $\alpha_v$, we determine $\alpha_s$ to obtain $U_\Lambda$ = -28 MeV.
-This approach allow us to fix every hyperon-meson coupling constant using only one free parameter: $\alpha_v$.
-Also, it is worth to point that the results from eq.~\ref{eomega} to eq.~\ref{esigma} are fully model independent.
-The results obtained presented in Tab.~\ref{T2}. { The $U_\Sigma$ and $U_\Xi$ potential depths are also calculated.
+This approach allows us to fix every hyperon-meson coupling constant using only one free parameter: $\alpha_v$.
+Also, it is worth to point that the results from eq.~\ref{eomega} to eq.~\ref{esigma} are fully model-independent.
+The results obtained are presented in Tab.~\ref{T2}. { The $U_\Sigma$ and $U_\Xi$ potential depths are also calculated.
 As can be see the values for $\alpha_v$ equal to 1.00 and 0.75 are more repulsive than the values recently found in ALICE femtoscopic measurements ($U_\Sigma$ = +15 MeV, $U_\Xi$ = -4 MeV)~\cite{ALICE}, but still close to what is currently accepted in the literature ($\pm$ 40 MeV)~\cite{Weiss1}.
 An alternative would be to use SU(3) symmetry group to fix the vector mesons coupling constants while use the potential depth to fix the scalar meson coupling constant as made in ref.~\cite{lopesnpa,Weiss2,Rather}.
 However, in this approach, we would need three free parameters instead of just one.}

-In fig.~\ref{F2}, I plot the EoS for beta stable, charge neutral matter with and without hyperons for different values of $\alpha_v$.
+In fig.~\ref{F2}, I plot the EoS for beta stable, charge-neutral matter with and without hyperons for different values of $\alpha_v$.
 I also plot the strangeness fraction $f_s$ for each value of $\alpha_v$, once previous works showed that its value is strongly related to the maximum mass~\cite{Weiss2,lopesnpa}.
 The strangeness fraction is defined as: ($f_s = \sum (n_i|s_i|)/{3n}$)~\cite{Rafa2011}.
-It is also worth to point that the sequence of hyperon threshold for each value of $\alpha_v$ is always the same: first one is the $\Lambda^0$, followed by the $\Sigma^-$ and the $\Xi^-$, except when $\alpha_v$=0.50, where the $\Sigma^{-}$ is absent.
+It is also worth pointing that the sequence of hyperon threshold for each value of $\alpha_v$ is always the same: the first one is the $\Lambda^0$, followed by the $\Sigma^-$ and the $\Xi^-$, except when $\alpha_v$=0.50, where the $\Sigma^{-}$ is absent.

 As expected, there is an inversely proportional relationship between the stiffness of the EoS with the strangeness fraction at high densities.
 In turn, the strangeness content of the EoS is directly linked to the value of $\alpha_v$.
 Higher the value of $\alpha_v$, higher is the value of $f_s$.
 Also, despite the value of $\alpha_v$, hyperons are always present, corroborating the results present in ref.~\cite{hyp2010,lopesnpa}.